andmoredev/andmoredev/content/blog/api-cognito-user-password.md

 There are two considerations to take into account here.
 If you are going to have a user per repository it might become a burden to maintain these users as your applications and repositories grow.
 On the other hand, if you share a single user with all your repos you might be introducing security vulnerabilities since it will be easier to have this password compromised.

 ## Wrap Up
 In this post we were able to update our authentication to use the user-password flow instead of M2M for our APIs, this allows us to stay within the Cognito free tier.
-We were able to verify that we can still authenticate with Postman as well as in the test automations.
+We were able to verify that we can still authenticate with Postman and our test automations.
 Hopefully this shows the flexibility there is with Cognito and how you can configure it differently to satisfy your use cases.
+I will be exploring the other authentication flows so you can easily choose the one that makes more sense for you.